elastic/app-search-reference-ui-react/README.md

 yarn start
 ```

+#### Updating configuration

+If you would like to make configuration changes, there is no need to regenerate
+this app from your App Search Dashboard!
+You can simply open up the
+[engine.json](src/config/engine.json) file, update the options, and restart
+this app.

 ### If you're checking this project out directly from github

 Follow the previous steps, but you'll also need to configure